oblador/react-native-vector-icons/README.md

 ## [Changelog](https://github.com/oblador/react-native-vector-icons/releases)

 ## Migrating from `react-native-icons`

+### Main advantages over `react-native-icons`

+* You can use your own custom icon sets.
+Supports SVG via [Fontello](http://fontello.com) or regular icon fonts.
+* You can use *native* `TabBarIOS`.
+* You can use icons inline with `Text` components as emojis or to create buttons.
+* You can use the icon as an image if a native component requires it (such as `NavigatorIOS`).
+* Most common use cases is JavaScript only and thus enables wider possibilities of styling (and is easier to integrate with your project).
+* No need to define `width` and `height` styles.
+* Presentational stuff like size and color can be defined in your stylesheet instead of via a property (if you want to).
+* Icons scale with accessibility settings (unless disabled).

+*Pst!
+Migrating from `react-native-icons`?
+Scroll down for more information.*

 **NOTE:** This approach is unsupported and new apps / views should NOT use this component.